OSGeoLabBp/tutorials/english/data_processing/README.rst

 Many Python lessons are written in Jupiter notebook on Google Colab.
 You can open them even if you have no Google account.
 These lessons have an **Open in Colab** link at the beginning.
-Click on it and you can try and edit the notebook.
+Click on it and you can try and edit the notebook (for editing you have to login to Google).

 Samples mostly concern on observation data/file processing.